iskandar/cordite-network-map-service/NotaryCluster.md

 ##### 1. Download the distributedService jks file

-Api getDistributedServiceKey retrieves the distributedService jks and the url is `http://localhost:8080/network-map/distributed-service/`
+Api `http://localhost:8080/network-map/distributed-service/` retrieves the distributedService jks.

 The keystore retrieved using curl is invalid.
 It will be fixed so till that time download the jks using postman and save the file.

-In this example, the file gets saved to downloads folder.
+In this example, the file is saved to downloads folder.

 ##### 2. Copy the distributedService jks file to tmp and create nodekeystore.jks